Optimization with Constraint Learning: A Framework and Survey: Introduction

 \subsection{Outline}

 This framework and survey is structured as follows.
-In Section \ref{sec:examples}, we first describe the running examples that will be used to illustrate our framework.
-Then in Section \ref{sec:genDecr}, we describe this framework and review the recent literature on light of it in Section \ref{sec:review}.
-Areas for further research are presented in Section \ref{sec:futureWork} with general conclusions given in Section \ref{sec:Conclusions}.
+In Section \ref{sec:examples}, we first present the running examples that will be used to illustrate our framework.
+We then describe this framework in Section \ref{sec:genDecr} and review the recent literature on light of it in Section \ref{sec:review}.
+Areas for further research are presented in Section \ref{sec:challengesandOpp}, with general conclusions given in Section \ref{sec:Conclusions}.